stefanpejcic/OpenPanel/website/docs/articles/dev-experience/customizing-openpanel-user-interface.md

 3. Edit the code.

 4. Configure OpenPanel to use your template.
-   Edit the `/root/docker-compose.yml` file and in it setyour file to overwrite the original template:
+   Edit the `/root/docker-compose.yml` file and in it set your file to overwrite the original template:
    ```bash
    nano /root/docker-compose.yml
    ```